caseymorris61/caseymorris61.github.io/_posts/2019-10-04-sewer-robot.markdown

 ### Other Sensors

 We were interested in including a couple other sensors on board the robot, namely 1) a proximity sensor and a 2) gyrometer.
 The prox sensor would be used to alert the robot (and the controller) when the robot was nearing an obstacle.
 The gyrometer was used to measure the stability of the robot.
-This information was related to the Linux host so the controller had an idea if the robot was becoming unstable.
+This information was relayed to the Linux host so the controller had an idea if the robot was becoming unstable.

 ## Mechanical Difficulties